(1825 - 1870)

 Born in Germany, he is mentioned as one of the "Forty-Eighters" - revolutionaries of 1848 in Europe, many of whom fled to the US.

-He was mustered out of Federal service on August 18, 1864 at the end of his Battery's 3 year term.
+He mustered out of Federal service on 18 August 1864 at the end of his 3 year term of service.

-Source: Hochbruck, Wolfgang (compiler), "Forty-Eighters" in the Union Armies: A Preliminary Checklist - transcribed online.
+His service from the Record.
+1 More from Wolgang Hochbruck's "Forty-Eighters" in the Union Armies: A Preliminary Checklist - transcribed online.
 His obituary from the New York Times is online.
-Photograph above from Gregory Speciale, also posted on find-a-grave.
+His gravesite is on Findagrave, source of the quote above, from Russ Dodge, and his picture, from a photograph contributed by Gregory Speciale.